Q. Will your drill bits fit my drill?

 Q. What speed should I use on my drill?

 A. It is advisable to start slow then increase the speed.
-Somewhere between 1100-2400rpm would be good.
+We advise using your drills lowest setting to begin with.
 Please see our article ‘12 Things You Should Know About Diamond Drill Bits‘ for more info.

 Q. How do I drill seaglass, pebbles, shell, etc